Morbius24/Morbius24/README.md

 <a href="https://www.linkedin.com/in/lethabo-mokoma/">
   <img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" />

-## CYBERSECURITY ANALYST
+## CYBERSECURITY ENGINEER

 ## Objective

-I'm a passionate Security Researcher with a keen interest in security analysis/Blue Teaming.
+I'm a passionate Security Researcher with a keen interest in Security Engineering/Blue Teaming.
 My journey is driven by a dedication to learning and experimenting with various tools and techniques.
 Below are a few projects that showcase my commitment to understanding and enhancing cybersecurity, as reflected in my certifications.

-## Skills
+## Hands-On Projects :

 ## Automation and Scripting
 - [Python (TCP Socket Connection)](https://github.com/Morbius24/Python-TCP-Socket/blob/main/README.md)